 It’s back-to-school season again.
-And even if you’re not heading to classes this fall, there are still lots of ways you can continue learning.
+And even if you’re not heading to classes this fall, there are still lots of ways you can develop healthy habits that improve your thinking skills.

-By finding simple ways to keep your mind razor sharp over the years, you’ll not only expand your mental horizons, but also prevent your mind from declining slowly over time.
-To give you some ideas, here are 10 things that have been proven to improve brain function and keep your mind kicking:
+By finding simple brain training exercises to keep your mind sharp over the years, you’ll not only improve overall brain health, but also prevent cognitive impairment over time.
+To give you some ideas, here are 10 things that have been proven to improve brain function and cognitive skills.

 1. Get plenty of sleep—Perhaps not the first tip you were expecting, but getting enough rest does an awful lot to keep your mind fresh and invigorated.
 Plus getting seven to nine hours of sleep consistency has been linked to improved brain function and a significant increase of memory functions.
 On the flipside, frequent sleep deprivation is also linked to cognitive decline in old age.
 The relationship may not be causal, but it’s definitely something to think about.